sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-application-logging/fiori-ios-hcpms-application-logging.md

 The SAP Cloud Platform SDK for iOS provides you with sophisticated functionality which allows you to implement logging and tracing in your application.
 In addition, you can configure specific logging settings in SAP Cloud Platform Mobile Services, which can be mirrored in your application using the `SAPcpmsSettings` class.

-The actual logging is provided by the `Logger` class, which is part of the `HCPFoundation` SDK module.
+The actual logging is provided by the `Logger` class, which is part of the `SAPCommon` SDK module.

 [ACCORDION-BEGIN [Step 1: ](Referencing the Logger class)]